Timeline for Applicants

 - Identify three individuals who are willing to write letters of recommendation on your behalf.
 These individuals should be able to speak to your overall abilities and potential as a genetic counselor.
 Provide the individuals with the recommendation forms as early as possible so that they are able to have time to write a thoughtful evaluation of your abilities.

-- Take the GRE examination and have your scores sent directly from the ETS to the MGC Program.
+- (Optional) Take the GRE examination and have your scores sent directly from the ETS to the MGC Program.

 - International applicants (non-native English speakers only) should complete the TOEFL and have scores sent directly to the MGC Program.